wekeo/eocanvas/docs/source/quickstart.rst

     # This will submit the process to the API, wait for its completion and download the results
     process = DataTailorProcess(epct_chain=chain, epct_input=inputs)

+    # This will submit the process to the API, wait for its completion and download the results
+    process.run()